A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Surgery diagrams and ribbon graphs

 On the boundary, attaching a $4$-dimensional $2$-handle with framing $n$ along a knot $K$ is equivalent to removing a solid torus neighbourhood of $K$ and gluing a solid torus back in by sending a meridian to the pushoff $K'$ of $K$ in the direction of the transverse vector field of the framing.

-For a curve $c$ on a surface $F$ embedded in $S^3$, the self-linking form $\lambda(c,c)$ can be computed by $lk(c, c^*)$, where $c^*$ is a parallel copy of $c$ along the surface $F$.
-We want to remove a torus neighbourhood of $c$ and reglue by the map of Figure \ref{stalltwist} and the discussion above implies that this is equivalent to attaching a $4$-dimensional $2$-handle along $c \subset F$ with framing $\lambda(c,c) \pm 1$, where the $\pm1$ comes from the gluing being $t_c^{\pm1}$.
+We want to remove a torus neighbourhood $N$ of $c$, and reglue by the map of Figure \ref{stalltwist}.
+A meridian of the surgered torus is sent to the rightmost red curve of Figure \ref{stalltwist}, so this is equivalent to Dehn surgery along $c \subset F$ with framing $\lambda(c,c) \pm 1$, where $\pm1$ comes from the gluing being $t_c^{\pm1}$.